Scam Protection: Designing clearer decisions in high-risk flows

 By the time users hesitate, they are already committed.

-Implication: Intervention must happen earlier and repeatedly
+Learning: Intervention must happen earlier and repeatedly.

 KEY STRATEGIES